WorldCat Digital Collection Gateway frequently asked questions

 Is there a suggestion on how I should configure data such as language codes?

-The Gateway will utilize information in your metadata record’s dc:language field to construct more precise MARC mappings.
+The Gateway will use the information in your metadata record’s dc:language field to construct more precise MARC mappings.
 The Gateway will use the language information you supply in ISO 693-2,3 standard language tables and complete more of the language details in the resulting WorldCat.org record.

 The OAI-PMH protocol allows the transfer of any metadata format that has a valid, addressable schema/namespace.
 My repository can support Dublin Core and MARC.
 Since we can supply MARC, can that be used?

 MARC records are not supported by the Gateway.
 The Gateway only supports Dublin Core, Qualified Dublin Core, OCLC DC (only for CONTENTdm repositories), and the European Semantic Elements (a set of extensions of Qualified Dublin Core).

 I noticed the Gateway checking my repository to see if it supports metadata prefix “oclc_dc”.
 What is this?

 “oclc_dc” is a custom Dublin Core extension for CONTENTdm servers.
 It is an extension of Qualified Dublin Core.

 Why am I getting errors in the Gateway when I attempt to use the Qualified Dublin Core metadataPrefix with my DSpace server?